DACE-DL/HMatch/README.md

 The KG track datasets from OAEI can be downloaded here: https://oaei.webdatacommons.org/tdrs/testdata/persistent/knowledgegraph/v4/knowledgegraph_v4.zip.
 The sampled memory-alpha and stexpanded are contained in sampledma-stex.
-The identity links obtained from BERT-INT and TransEdge are respectively present in  and .
+The identity links obtained from BERT-INT and TransEdge are respectively present in idLinksKGsBERT-INT and idLinksKGsTransEdge.

 # Running
 Direction 1: